abhi3700/My_Learning_NFT/README.md

   ```

   4. Deploy NFT SC with the obtained tokenURI for off-chain metadata storage into IPFS based network.
      > This procedure is exclusively followed for EVM blockchains.
-But, for EOSIO blockchains, the tokenId metadata is stored off-chain, hence there is no need of token URI. but there is a need of token (image) URL.
+But, for EOSIO blockchains, the tokenId metadata is stored on-chain, hence there is no need of token URI, but there is a need of token (image) URL.
   5. Now, `mint`, `burn`, etc.

 - Learn about token standard like ERC721, ERC1155.